clojuredocs/guides/articles/tutorials/introduction.md

 layout: article
 ---

+## About this tutorial

+This guide covers:

+ * Clojure language basics
+ * Expressions, identifiers (locals, vars)
+ * `let` forms
+ * Salars
+ * Functions
+ * Basic data types
+ * Introduction to immutable data structures
+ * Overview of Clojure reference types (vars, atoms, agents, refs)
+ * Looping and recursion
+ * Basics of Clojure macros

+This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>
+(including images & stylesheets).
+The source is available [on Github](https://github.com/clojuredocs/cds).

+## Overview

 This is a brief beginner's introduction to Clojure.
 If you haven't already done so, have a look at the [Getting Started](/articles/tutorials/getting_started.html) tutorial.
 Before